 If you like what you hear, just keep on reading!

-- An incredible 40% of Americans plan to cut their Christmas spending this year.
+- 40% of Americans planned to cut their Christmas spending in 2020.

-- Over 20% of Americans go into debt because of Christmas.
+- 21.5% of Americans go into debt because of Christmas.

 - Women spend 20 hours, on average, shopping for Christmas presents.